Bodleian Library, MS. e Mus. 136

 Description

-A bestiary based in part on De bestiis of Hugo de Folieto.
-Numerous illustrations, lightly colored in green, red, brown, etc. The text begins: 'Cum uoluntas conditoris cuiuscumque rei condite natura sit.'
+A bestiary based in part on Avirium attributed to Hugo de Fouilloy.
+Numerous illustrations, lightly colored in green, red, brown, etc. The text begins: 'Cum voluntas conditoris cuiuscumque rei condite natura sit.'
 A leaf is missing after f.28, and f.30/31 should come before f.29.

 Folio 1r-3r are on the monstrous human races, with two near full page illustrations.